How to write a resignation letter | Tips and templates

 When to change your career

-They say a change is as good as a rest, and people at all stages of their careers may find themselves looking for new opportunities for a variety of reasons, both professional and personal.
+They say making a change is as good as a rest, and people at all career stages may find themselves looking for new opportunities for a variety of reasons, both professional and personal.

-Even though it may be the best time for you to make the leap, many professionals still feel apprehensive about how to write a resignation letter and precisely what it should include.
-It can be uncomfortable to confront the reality of leaving behind a familiar environment, well-respected colleagues and the security of an established role.
+Even though it may be the best time for you to make the leap, many professionals still feel unsure about how to write a resignation letter and are left wondering what to include.
+It’s understandable to be uncomfortable with confronting the reality of leaving behind colleagues, a familiar environment, and the security of an established role.

-If you are in the process of exploring your career options, the FutureLearn Career Mapper can help you evaluate your options and set realistic goals.
+If you are in the process of finding the right career, our best online courses for career change article can help you evaluate your options and upskill in the right direction.

-Perhaps you have already been investing in yourself, improving your CV through further education, or upskilling by taking online qualifications or short courses.
-Now is the right time to move into the role you have been aiming for.
+Have you already been investing in yourself, building your CV through further education, or upskilling by taking online qualifications or short courses?
+If so, now could be just the right time to move into the role you have been aiming for.

-Or perhaps you are interested in achieving a better work/life balance by moving into a more fulfilling position?
-Indeed, as we know at FutureLearn, personal and professional achievement should not be mutually exclusive.
-Take a look at our Workplace Wellbeing: Stress and Productivity at Work course by Manchester Metropolitan University to find out more about finding the balance.
+Or, perhaps you are interested in achieving a better work/life balance by moving into a more fulfilling position?
+We understand that personal and professional achievement should not be mutually exclusive.

 When should you hand in your resignation letter?

-Once you have received written confirmation of a new job offer, you should tender your resignation as soon as possible.
-This allows your current employer to begin the recruitment process for your replacement quickly.
+Once you’ve received written confirmation of a new job offer, you should hand in your resignation as soon as possible.
+This allows your current employer to begin the recruitment process for your replacement quickly, leaving less of a strain on other staff to cover your role.
 Crucially, it also enables you to give your new employer a precise start date so you can start your new role.

 What is the purpose of a letter of resignation?